StefanescuEduard/stefanescueduard.github.io/source/_posts/rabbitmq-producer-with-docker-in-dotnet.md

 To check that the containers are running, the `docker ps` command can be used.
 In the following image is the RabbitMQ container that was just started.

-{% zoom rabbitmq-containers.png RabbitMQ Containers %}
+{% zoom rabbitmq-container.png RabbitMQ Container %}

 RabbitMQ Management it's a nice tool to monitor and manage the entire topology, it can be accessed from http://localhost:8080.